rackerlabs/rackspace-how-to/content/rackspace-email-archiving/import-and-export-archived-data.md

     **Note:** You can export searches with a maximum of 30,000 results and a total size of 20 GB.

--   If you want to get a bulk export of your archived data, we can perform the export and provide you with links from which you can download your data directly.
-If you have access to an FTP site, provide your credentials and we can export your data to the FTP site.
+-   If you want to get a bulk export of your archived data, Rackspace can perform the export and provide you with links from which you can download your data directly.
+If you have access to an FTP site, provide your credentials, and Rackspace can export your data to the FTP site.

 The pricing for a bulk export is a one-time fee of \$6 per GB